gerassimos/dgs19/exercises/D_S5_L1_Starting_our_first_container_lab.md

  - https://docs.docker.com/engine/reference/run/
  - https://docs.docker.com/engine/reference/run/#env-environment-variables

 From the online documentation we can see that we can set any environment variable in the container by using one or more -e flags.
-If the operator names an environment variable without specifying a value, then the current value of the named variable is propagated into the container’s environment.
 Example:

 ```console